-The road to becoming the president of the United States is long and difficult.
+The road to becoming the president of the United States is long and hard.
 Not every American can be president.
-As it says in the Constitution, a presidential candidate must be born a citizen of the United States.
-He or she must also have lived in the U.S. for 14 years, and be at least 35 years of age.
+As it says in the Constitution, a president must be born a citizen of the United States.
+He or she must have lived in the U.S. for 14 years, and be at least 35 years of age.

 The Campaign Trail